Tips for a solo female traveler in India

 Another important thing to note is that in spite of having such an enormous coastline, India doesn’t really have a beach culture (except Goa and popular tourist beaches).
 It’s extremely rare to find Indian women swimming on beaches wearing a swimsuit.
 Most of the time they get into the water completely dressed in a saree or salwaar kameez and they don’t even swim.
 Most of the time, they just dip their feet into water.

 Apart from Goa and few other tourist places. it’s hard to see anyone wearing swimsuits.
 We would advise you not to venture out to on an isolated beach and swim wearing a bikini alone.
 It is advisable that when you choose to go for a swim, you try to find a place where you can see other tourists swimming.
 It is much safer to go in a group.
-Don’t be surprised if you see people secretly clicking your photos in a swimsuit on their mobiles!
+Don’t be surprised if you see people secretly clicking your photos in a swimsuit on their mobiles, but feel free to inform a nearby police person if you see this happening.
 Swimming in a big T-shirt and tights is always a good back-up option.

 When it comes to buses, avoid night journeys in general.
 Beware the double sleeper bus tickets that some private bus companies sell!
 What they fail to tell you is that the double sleeper bus actually has a narrow double sleeper berth, without any separation, for two people to share.
-Things can get really uncomfortable if you have to share this berth with a man.
+Try and book one reserved for women.